aladdin-selmi/todo/README.md

 ### Featurs

 - Authenticate
-- List all Tasks
+- List all Tasks (own and shared by others)
-- Get and edit task
+- Get, edit and delete task
 - Mark task as done
-- Comment on task
+- Comment on task (owner and users shared with)
 - share task with a user

 ---